Trump Praises Tiger Woods, Says He 'Showed Great Class'

 “Tiger Woods showed great class in the way he answered the question about the Office of the Presidency and me,” the POTUS tweeted.

-Trump then proceeded to attack the American left, alleging that the political center, and the right love individuals like Woods, Kanye West, George Foreman, and others, adding that “African/American unemployment is now the lowest in the history” of the United States.
+Trump then proceeded to attack the American left, alleging that the political center and the right love individuals like Woods, Kanye West, George Foreman, and others, adding that “African/American unemployment is now the lowest in the history” of the United States.

 “Same with Asian, Hispanic and almost every other group.
 The Democrats have been all talk and no action.
 My Administration has already produced like no other, and everyone sees it!,” Trump concluded.